bvobart/ceiLED/ReadMe.md

 `API_ADDRESS`   | `api.localhost`   | Hostname on which the ceiled API will be hosted.
 Append `:80` to explicitly disable HTTPS.
 You could also use an IP address here, such as `192.168.0.65` or `192.168.0.101:6565`.
 `SITE_ACCESS_POLICY` | `lan`        | By default, CeiLED only allows you to connect to the website from devices on your LAN.
 Set this to `public` to allow public access to CeiLED's website.
 `API_ACCESS_POLICY` | `lan`         | By default, CeiLED only allows you to connect to the API from devices on your LAN.
 Set this to `public` to allow public access to CeiLED's API.
+**Output Devices** | | _Per default, CeiLED only uses the debug driver.
+Specify these environment variables to use an actual output device_
+`DEV_PCA9685`   | `/dev/i2c-5`      | i2c device file on the host of a PCA9685 controller that ceiled-driver will connect to.
+Not used if using debug driver.

 In case you're feeling adventurous and want to run CeiLED with Docker containers from a different branch on this repository, add the `DOCKER_TAG` variable to your `.env` file to specify the branch's name, e.g. `develop`.